 The Spread of Risk Aversion

 The same phenomenon has played out with NEPA, the National Environmental Policy Act.
 The purpose of NEPA was to protect the environment by giving a voice to environmentalists.
-NEPA requires federal agencies to assess the environmental impacts of their actions and gives environmentalists the power to sue to hold agencies accountable.
+NEPA requires federal agencies to assess the environmental impact of their actions and gives environmentalists the power to sue and hold agencies accountable.
 The law requires federal agencies to produce a “detailed statement” of the environmental effects of any “major action.”
 In the 1970s, those assessments typically ran under ten pages in length.
-However, because NEPA created an avenue for lawsuits, each new lawsuit set a precedent for the next, expanding the scope of NEPA far beyond its original intention.
+However, because NEPA created an avenue for lawsuits, each new lawsuit set a precedent for the next, expanding the scope of NEPA far beyond its original intent.

 Today NEPA reviews are typically hundreds of pages in length.
 The mean preparation time for an Environmental Impact Statement was a staggering 4.8 years in 2020.
 What began as an effort to curtail risks to the environment, has evolved into a tool that blocks and delays projects that reduce human impact on the environment, like wind farms, solar power stations, and clean natural gas facilities.
-NEPA now protects the status quo, the polluting coal and oil energy infrastructure, by making it more difficult to build anything else.
+NEPA now protects the status quo, the polluting coal and oil energy infrastructure, by making it difficult to build anything else.

 Occupational Licensing